HappyRay/testscribe/docs/faq.markdown

 # What to do if the tool doesn't support my use case?
 You can always fall back to the traditional ways of testing.
 The tool won't get in your way.

-It may however provide examples, tests for further customization etc.
-A wrapper function may be used to provide partial help.
-For example help with generating the test file and test function while leaving the bulk of the work to the wrapper function.
+A [wrapper function](index.markdown#wrapper-function) may be used to provide partial help.
+For example, write a wrapper function that contains your testing logic.
+And use the tool to generate the test file and test function.

 # Does the tool support programming languages other than Python?
 Not currently.
 However, the same technique can be applied to other languages.